jakulley/HoyerHoppesDev/readme.md

 There are 5 modes for both floor and ceiling.

-to ceiling (and to floor):
+to ceiling (floor only):

 if a note is lower than the floor threshold, it gets sent to the ceiling value.

-If a note is higher than the ceiling threshold, it gets sent to the floor value. **to floor** is a particularly useful mode in many EDM contexts, where the pedal point or root note of the chord progression is constantly returned to by the bass ostinato
+to root (ceiling only):

+sends the value to the root note belonging to the floor's octave.
+The root note is defined as the lowest note with priority 4 (white).
+A very useful mode for adding more root notes to a bass ostinato.

 up oct (and down oct):